build-week-apis/tipsease/README.md

                 "type": "serviceWorkers"
                 }

-you your response will include a JSON web token. save this token to local storage and send it as a header named "authorization" on every new response to the backend in order to validate credentials.
+your response will include a JSON web token. save this token to local storage and send it as a header named "authorization" on every new response to the backend in order to validate credentials.
 Your response will also include a userInfo object which will include all of your users information, should you want to use this to set initial state for your application.

                 /users/${id}